It is the student's responsibility to become familiar with UAA's Dates and Deadlines calendar, available at www.uaa.alaska.edu/records/calendar.

 To receive university communication at a different e-mail address, students may forward e-mail from their assigned UAA accounts to any valid third-party e-mail address of their choice that accepts forwarded e-mail.

-As with all members of the university community, the university requires students to conduct themselves honestly and responsibly andto respect the rights of others.
+As with all members of the university community, the university requires students to conduct themselves honestly and responsibly and to respect the rights of others.
 Conduct that unreasonably interferes with the learning environment or that violates the rights of others is prohibited by the standards and guidelines collectively described as the Student Code of Conduct (the Code).

 With two locations plus online shopping, the UAA Bookstore is a convenient on-campus source to meet your needs.

-The University Center Bookstore carries a limited number of textbooks, UAA apparel, supplies, snacks, and offers avariety of coffee drinks at the UAA Perk.
+The University Center Bookstore carries a limited number of textbooks, UAA apparel, supplies, snacks, and offers a variety of coffee drinks at the UAA Perk.

-For more information, go to www.uaa.alaska.edu/bookstore.
+For more information, including hours of operation, go to www.uaa.alaska.edu/bookstore.

 To receive your initial Wolfcard student ID, you must first register for classes.
 Beginning the week before classes start, you may bring your photo ID to the Wolfcard Office in the University Center to get your card.
 Existing Wolfcards are automatically updated, so there is no need to visit the Wolfcard Office in later semesters.